Robust 3D reconstruction of dynamic scenes from single-photon lidar using Beta-divergences: Results

 To demonstrate the benefits of the proposed algorithm, we used a bistatic transceiver system incorporating a Princeton Lightwave Kestrel camera that was capable of providing picosecond resolution, time-tagged, single-photon data from its $32 \times 32$ SPAD detector array, which captures 150,400 binary frames per second (see \cite{Tachella2019_RT3D} for more details).
 The transceiver system used a sub-nanosecond pulsed laser source operating at a wavelength of $1550$ nm to flood-illuminate the scene of interest.
 We acquired a series of 3D videos using $T=153$ histogram bins (binning resolution of $3.75$ cm) and here, we report results obtained from two videos, both measured in daylight conditions with significant ambient light background.

 In the first experiment, we integrated the binary acquisitions into 500 lidar frames per second.
-At this frame rate, each lidar frame is composed of about 300 binary frames, i.e., contains at most 301 photons (see \cite{Tachella2019_RT3D} for additional details about the experimental setup).
+At this frame rate, each lidar frame is composed of about 300 binary frames, i.e., contains at most 300 photons (see \cite{Tachella2019_RT3D} for additional details about the experimental setup).
 We considered a dynamic scene which consists of two people, standing approximately 1.5 metres apart, exchanging a $\approx 220$ mm diameter ball at a distance of ~320 metres from the lidar system.
+Note that in this configuration, the depth estimation performance is not expected to be altered by the distance of the observed objects within the range associated with the detector gate (4-5 meters here).
 Approximately half of the pixels do not contain any surface and a single peak is usually observed in the remaining pixels (either one of the two pedestrians or the ball).
 In each pixel and frame, we observe approximately 35 photons related to dark counts or ambient illumination from solar background, and the visible surfaces lead to 55 additional photons per pixel, on average.
 For those pixels, the SBR is thus $\approx 1.6$.
 The IRF of each pixel was recorded during the system calibration.
 Although they could have been approximated by Gaussian IRFs, we used the actual IRFs during our analysis as they are slightly skewed.
 The proposed algorithm has been applied to a series of $3000$ successive frames, representing a total acquisition of $6$ s.
 For this scenario, we set, $M=5$ neighbors, $\sigma_{\textrm{RW}}=\sqrt{3}$ bins, $\nu_0=0.5$ and $\beta=0.5$.
 However, we did not notice significant changes when using $\beta \in [0.4,0.7]$.
 The reconstructed point clouds, together with a standard video of the scene recorded by a camera located next to the two people are presented in the \href{https://youtu.be/nSoLT0FbMmU}{Video 1}.
 In all the videos presented in this work, the colormap of the point cloud represents the amplitude (number of signal photons) of the returns in the lidar data.